Bohr compactifications of groups and rings: Model-theoretic connected components of rings

 This question is strongly related to some problems concerning our computation of the type-definable connected component of unitriangular groups, which will be discussed in Section \ref{sec:unig} after Question \ref{quest: finitely many steps in the sequence I_i}.
 In particular, see Lemma \ref{lem: conditions equivalent to 000=00} for equivalent statements.

 We conclude this subsection with a discussion on what happens if we drop the assumption that $R$ is unital.
 First, observe that this assumption is not needed in Lemma \ref{lem:groupIdealLR}, Remark \ref{rem: trivial remark} and Proposition \ref{prop:groupIdeal} (working with $J(G) \cap G$ in place of $J(G)$ in the proof).
 However, the assumption that $R$ is unital was used in the proofs of Proposition \ref{prop:con} (iii) and (iv).
-In fact, (iii) holds also for non-unital rings (while (iv) clearly fails), which we now explain.
+Nevertheless, it turns out that (iii) holds also for non-unital rings, which is explained below, whereas (iv) fails in general: to see it, start from any abelian group $(R,+,\dots)$ for which $(\bar R,+)^{00}_A \ne (\bar R,+)^0_A$ and turn it into a (non-unital) ring with the trivial multiplication.
+Then the above additive group components coincide with the respective ring components, so $\RRiT_{A} = (\bar R,+)^{00}_A \ne (\bar R,+)^0_A= \RRiD_{A}$.

 The proofs of Lemma \ref{lem:groupIdealLR}, Remark \ref{rem: trivial remark} and Proposition \ref{prop:groupIdeal} can be easily adapted to yield the following lemma.

 \begin{lemma} Let $R$ be any (not necessarily unital) ring.
 Let $G \leq (\RR, +)$ be an $A$-definable subgroup with finite index such that $\Stab_\RR(G)$ [respectively $\Stab'_\RR(G)$] has finite index.
 Then: \begin{enumerate}[(i)] \item $G$ contains an $A$-definable left [respectively right] ideal of $\RR$ with finite index; \item if $S$ is a finite index subring of $\RR$, then $\Stab_\RR(S)$ and $\Stab'_\RR(S)$ are both of finite index; \item $G$ contains the intersection of all $A$-definable left ideals of finite index and also the intersection of all $A$-definable right ideals of finite index, and these two intersections coincide and form a two-sided ideal. \end{enumerate} \end{lemma}